deeplearning4j/deeplearning4j/debug.md

 ![Alt text](../img/activations.png)

-For a more in-depth exploration of the topic, see:

-[Visually Debugging Restricted Boltzmann Machine Training with a 3D Example](http://yosinski.com/media/papers/Yosinski2012VisuallyDebuggingRestrictedBoltzmannMachine.pdf). by Jason Yosinski and Hod Lipson
+For a more in-depth exploration of the topic, see [Visually Debugging Restricted Boltzmann Machine Training with a 3D Example](http://yosinski.com/media/papers/Yosinski2012VisuallyDebuggingRestrictedBoltzmannMachine.pdf), by Jason Yosinski and Hod Lipson.